-2. Other represents liquidity arrangements which are accounted for as options as they guarantee debt issued by affiliates.
+2. Other represents liquidity arrangements accounted for as options due to the guarantees they provide to debt issued by affiliates.

 3. The Company believes that the notional amounts of derivative contracts generally overstate its exposure.
-In most circumstances, notional amounts are only used as a reference point from which to calculate amounts owed between the parties to the contract.
+In most circumstances, notional amounts are used only as a reference point from which to calculate amounts owed between the parties to the contract.
 Furthermore, notional amounts do not reflect the benefit of legally enforceable netting arrangements or risk mitigating transactions.

-See Note 4 for information related to the unsettled fair value of futures contracts not designated as accounting hedges, which are excluded from the previous tables.
+See Note 4 for information related to the unsettled fair value of futures contracts, which are excluded from the previous tables.